FKA Twigs: Musical style and influences

 Possessing a soprano vocal range, Barnett's music has been described as "genre-bending", drawing on a variety of styles, including electronic music, R&B, trip hop, choral music, industrial, and avant-garde.
 In her songs and music videos she incorporates elements of afrofuturism.
 Karen Vintges, of the University of Amsterdam, described Barnett's performance style as "porno-chic", and said it "refuses to conform to standard norms of heterosexual beauty".
 In her collaboration with 645AR she explored the artistic value of sex work.

-Her work has been compared to that of Tricky as well as Kate Bush, Janet Jackson, the xx, and Massive Attack.
+Her work has been compared to that of Tricky as well as Kate Bush, Janet Jackson, the xx, Massive Attack, and Madonna.
 Pitchfork writer Philip Sherburne compared her breathy vocals and the electronic production style of LP1 to Ciara, the Weeknd and Beyoncé.
 The Wall Street Journal described her as "an heir to futuristic R&B muses like Aaliyah, Missy Elliott and others under the progressive sway of producer Timbaland."
 Variety wrote that her music was "darkly avant-garde, aggressive and atmospheric", adding that her "scorched earth-soul of 2014's LP1 and 2019's Magdalene positioned her as a cross between Billie Holiday and Siouxsie and the Banshees", with a production style like Lee Scratch Perry's.
 According to Slate, "her sound is uniquely her own – melismatic falsetto over beats that are equal parts spooky and soothing".
 In 2020, The New York Times noted: "in recent years, Twigs, now 32, has begun to harness her pursuit of avant-garde innovation and technical virtuosity toward a deeper exploration of pain and insecurity", making wider comparisons to Janelle Monáe, Fiona Apple, Solange, and Lana Del Rey.
 In terms of her relationship to fame and adoption of different personae on the stage and in her music, Simon Critchley aligned her alongside David Bowie.